samaritanministries/paragon/src/paragon-components/Actions/README.md

 ButtonNavLink.jsx  : Component to create a NavLink that is styled as a button (for react projects)

 ButtonLink.jsx     : Component to create a Link that is styled as a button (for gatsby projects)

+ButtonGroup.jsx    : Component to create a grouping of Buttons

 Colors.js          : Component containing valid color props.